 I remember having a good laugh the first time I listened to Stu Phillips‘ ever-so-sleepy arrangement of the Kinks’ classic, “Tired of Waiting for You“:

-“Tired of Waiting for You” — an LP-only track from 1965 album Feels Like Lovin’ — would enjoy a new audience of “space-age bachelor pad” enthusiasts when included on 1997 compilation, On The Rocks – Part One, part of Capitol’s “Ultra Lounge” CD series.
+“Tired of Waiting for You” — an LP-only track from Phillips’ 1965 debut Capitol album Feels Like Lovin’ — would enjoy a new audience of “space-age bachelor pad” enthusiasts when included on 1997 compilation, On The Rocks – Part One, part of Capitol’s “Ultra Lounge” CD series.

-This “torp pop” approach will be re-examined in Zero to 180’s next piece on The Sandpipers.
+This “torp pop” theme also features in the next piece on The Sandpipers.

 Q = Could this sort of “languid pop” have set the stage for future indie subgenre, “slowcore“?